Kikawada-Lab-UT-NARO/Microbiota_Acid_Chironimid/README.md

 # Microbiota_Acid_Chironimid

-This directory contains the analysis pipeline and raw data of the "Identification of microbiota associated with Polypedilum sp.
+This directory contains the analysis pipeline and raw data of the "Identification of microbiota associated with <i>Polypedilum</i> sp.
 (Diptera; Chironomidae), a midge adapted to an extremely acidic environment" papers.

 - Full-length_16S_rRNA_analyses directory: A pipeline for analysis of nanopore sequencing data and assembly of full length 16S rRNA genes is available.